UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 - A JSON object representing a final.
 So, this object would say that the final occurs on Mar.
 16.

 So, if I had 4 classes each with a repeating MWF lecture, repeating one-day discussion, a midterm, and a final, I would have **28** separate elements that I would need to somehow group together.

+On one hand, the reason why I think they did this is so it's easier for them to display the course information on a calendar.

 As you can imagine, consistency isn't exactly something WebReg cares about.
 There's obviously a lot more that I can complain about, but I'll hold off on that for now.